fluxrider/vault/README.md

       * Once in a version, going full screen would crash X (not applicable to this app, but hey).
   * Command line
     * Read-only, meant as a emergency fall-back when GTK 4 is unusable.
+  * Windows version of command line front-end
+  * MSYS2 Windows version of the GTK 4 front-end

 ## Future works
-* Android gui.
+* Android version

 ## Sorry
-* It's written in fibrofog C.
+* It's written in fibrofog C, and the Windows ports were hastily done.